macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex39"></a>ex39
-Write a function maximum(lst) who take a list of number as argument and return the max
+Write a function maximum(lst) that take a list of number as argument and return the max
 nb: Do not use the builtin max function
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/intermediate/ex39.py)